How to Convert Excel to PDF

 • Orientation: Landscape for wide tables, Portrait for tall ones.

-• Fit: Auto for most things, Width for spreadsheets that span many columns.
+• Fit: Fit to page for most things, Fit width for spreadsheets that span many columns.

-• Sheets: All if the whole workbook is shareable, Active if only one tab matters.
+• Sheets: All sheets if the whole workbook is shareable, Active only if just one tab matters.

 Keep reading